etalab/flask-storage/README.md

-# Flask-fs
+# Flask-Storage

 Simple and easy file storages for Flask

-Flask-RESTX is a community driven fork of [Flask-FS](https://github.com/noirbizarre/flask-fs)
+Flask-Storage is a community driven fork of [Flask-FS](https://github.com/noirbizarre/flask-fs)

 ## Compatibility

-Flask-FS requires 3.9+ and Flask 2+.
+Flask-Storage requires 3.9+ and Flask 2+.

 Amazon S3 support requires Boto3.

 ## Installation

-You can install Flask-FS with pip:
+You can install Flask-Storage with pip:

 .. code-block:: console

-    $ pip install flask-fs
+    $ pip install flask-storage
     # or
-    $ pip install flask-fs[s3]  # For Amazon S3 backend support
+    $ pip install flask-storage[s3]  # For Amazon S3 backend support

 ## Quick start